das-praktische-schreinerlein/your-all-in-one/README.md

    - maven
    - spring-roo
    - IDE (I built it with eclipse)
-- for use, take a look at http://www.your-all-in-one.de/yaio/static/lepetithow#h3_YAIO716
+- to use, take a look at http://www.your-all-in-one.de/yaio/static/lepetithow#h3_YAIO716
    - java
    - notepadd++
    - freemind